montogeek/laravel-docs-es/authentication.md

 Most web applications provide a way for users to reset their forgotten passwords.
 Rather than forcing you to re-implement this on each application, Laravel provides convenient methods for sending password reminders and performing password resets.

-To get started, verify that your `User` model implements the `Illuminate\Contracts\Auth\Remindable` contract.
-Of course, the `User` model included with the framework already implements this interface, and uses the `Illuminate\Auth\Reminders\Remindable` trait to include the methods needed to implement the interface.
+To get started, verify that your `User` model implements the `Illuminate\Contracts\Auth\CanResetPassword` contract.
+Of course, the `User` model included with the framework already implements this interface, and uses the `Illuminate\Auth\Passwords\CanResetPassword` trait to include the methods needed to implement the interface.

 #### Generating The Reminder Table Migration